 Listen here (takes you to the WNPR website).

-A look at the role of the court jester and its potential in modern organisations, including a job description if you want to advertise for a corporate or institutional fool to improve the productivity and well-being of your outfit.
+A look at the role of the court jester and its potential in modern organisations, including a job description if you need a fool to improve productivity and well-being in your outfit.

 ‘Our understanding of the jester will never be the same after Beatrice Otto’s valuable book, which so fruitfully sounds the resonances between the European, the Chinese, the Egyptian and the Indian traditions.
 Her final plea for jesters in the world of Bush, Sarkozy and Putin is timely.’

 Colour: ‘fool’s gold’ by Divine comedy

 ‘Through anecdotes, historical details, analyses, and commentary, Otto brilliantly delineates the court jester, and quotations and illustrations do much to enhance this eminently readable text.’

 © Carol Binkowski, Library Journal, February 2001

 Colour: ‘fool’s gold’ by Court

 ‘Otto’s first book, Fools are Everywhere, is a brilliantly crafted one and will delight readers.
 Her writing is extraordinarly gentle on the mind – eloquent and powerful.’

 © Amanda Chesworth, Amazon.com